adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 <summary>🎯Q. Site to Site VPN notes </summary>

 - `Site-to-Site VPN` establishes an encrypted IPSec connection between an on-premises network and AWS VPC, using a Virtual Private Gateway (VGW) as the AWS-side endpoint.
-- It uses a VGW and a Customer Gateway (CGW) on-premises, with a VPN tunnel for secure communication.
+- It uses a VGW(Virtual Private Gateway) and a Customer Gateway (CGW) on-premises, with a VPN tunnel for secure communication.
 - `Direct Connect` is about dedicated private connections with high bandwidth, while `Site-to-Site VPN` is about quick, encrypted connections over the internet.

 Direct Connect AND SIte-to-Site VPN ⭐